 Netflix Horror movies and series

-So whether you’re a horror-junkie or just looking to try this genre for the first time, this list of 12 Netflix horror movies and series is guaranteed to find something from supernatural to psychological thrillers that’ll make you cover your eyes and squirm.
+Whether you’re a horror-junkie or just looking to try this genre for the first time, this list of 10 Netflix horror movies and series are guaranteed to find something from supernatural to psychological thrillers that’ll make you cover your eyes and squirm.

 - Must-watch Netflix anime series